plexinc/mpv/DOCS/man/options.rst

     Among these kernels, ``burkes`` achieves a good balance between performance and quality, and probably is the one you want to try first.

+``--gpu-deint-shader=<mode>``
+    Enable deinterlacing in the gpu fragment shader (default: no).
+Requires ``--vo=gpu``.

+    no
+        Disable deinterlacing.
+    yes
+        Enable deinterlacing of all frames.
+    auto
+        Enable deinterlacing of only frames marked as interlaced.

 ``--gpu-debug``
     Enables GPU debugging.
 What this means depends on the API type.
 For OpenGL, it calls ``glGetError()``, and requests a debug context.
 For Vulkan, it